noxrim/smooth2voxel/readme.md

 ## how2use
 the scripts don't have a gui yet so you have to edit the code directly to change the options atm

- 1. open the file with smooth terrain that you want to convert in modern studio
+ 1. open the map with smooth terrain that you want to convert in modern studio
- 2. get the coordinates of both corners of the area you want to save
+ 2. get the coordinates of both corners of the area you want to convert
  3. put the coordinates in the `saveRegion` option at the top of `save.lua`
  4. run `save.lua` and once it's done it will select an object called `Terrain Data`
  5. save the `Terrain Data` object to an rbxm